calmm-js/documentation/redux-vs-calmm.md

 the reader is already familiar with [Redux](http://redux.js.org/).
 We also assume that the reader has basic familiarity with [Calm^2](introduction-to-calmm.md).
-Our goal here is to gain a deeper understanding on how they are related by viewing the core of Redux from the viewpoint of Calm^2.
+Our goal here is to gain a deeper understanding on how they are related.

 ## Stores with Bacon